Skip to main content

 agentuse run agent.agentuse

-agentuse run agent.agentuse -C /path/to/project
+agentuse run agent.agentuse -C /path/to/project-or-subdir

 Project Root Detection